-This morning while trying to get ahead on a little housework, I decided to rock out to our jukebox, and figured I’d give a little history of it.
 It’s not one of the super expensive famous Wurlitzer’s but it gets the job done.
 This particular model is from a company called Rowe/AMi and it dates to 1982.
-We actually found this one Craigslist (this was during a period when I was searching for random things for a man cave – it’s also how we obtained a Foosball table, air hockey table, and an authentic full size Ms. Pacman arcade machine – each one with stories for another day, especially the foosball with the kid having the climb the walls to a window to get back inside his building).
+We actually found this one on Craigslist (this was during a period when I was searching for random things for a man cave – it’s also how we obtained a Foosball table, air hockey table, and an authentic full size Ms. Pacman arcade machine – each one with stories for another day, especially the foosball with the kid having the climb the walls to a window to get back inside his building).
 I’m not sure now what made us decide to get a jukebox in the first place, perhaps just really feeling nostalgic at the time.
-Anyways, this guy in Braintree wanted to part with it, so we got it.
+Anyways, this guy Dave in Braintree wanted to part with it, so we got it.
 We were able to haggle him down a little bit from the price he originally wanted.
 I think he said it was from his mom’s house or something when he was growing up but since was sitting in the garage for a while taking up space.
 That’s the thing about these machines – they’re actually pretty large.
 In getting it home we actually had to get movers to move it because it weighs so much – all that mechanical workings are pretty heavy – also due to the nature of the innards they had to be very careful not to jostle it too much because it could get cranky.
 One thing out of place by just a smidge and it gets messed up.
 It came with the records as well but I think we replaced most of the selections he had in there, as they weren’t to our particular tastes.
 We prefer pop, hair metal from the 80s, classics, that sort of thing.

 It only holds 200 45 RPM LPs.
 Part of what we like to do is search bargain bins or antique stores once in a while to pick up some.
 It’s a crap shoot on the quality because a scratched record can ruin the experience, but overall we’ve been pretty lucky, and they’re actually pretty cheap.
 There’s a antique place in New Hampshire down the road from where we’ve done baby goat yoga that has never let us down in selection or quality.
 You can also buy some online from some reputable retailers.
-And yes, an iPod or some such can hold thousands of songs (like LD’s friend Michelle seems to always mention) but we like the nostalgia of actually having a real jukebox.
+And yes, an iPod or your cellphone can hold and stream thousands of songs (like LD’s friend Michelle seems to always mention) but we like the nostalgia of actually having a real jukebox.
 It’s always fun having friends over that can dance along it front of it with us, in fact we did just that about a weekend or so ago with our guests at the time.
 As I mentioned, most of our selections are from the 80s, but we also have 70s and older stuff.
 LD has a whole collection of records from her mom and dad when they were younger and those are great, and in great condition too.
 Every so often, in a need of change, I’ll swap out some records and their labels with new songs and get those into the rotation.
 Thankfully there’s a website where you can print and customize the labels to your liking for free.
 We finally created a database in Google Docs to keep track of what we have in there, what’s in storage, and their condition, so that when we go browsing again someday we’ll know what we have and what to look for.
 That was an ingenious idea from LD, whereas before we just got whatever looked good to us not realizing we already had that one.

 It has an electronic selector – you just type the number that corresponds to the number on the song you want to play.
-There’s a mini-computer in this one that supposedly keeps track of what songs were played the most, etc. but I could never figure out how it actually works – I don’t think it’s connected but it has nothing to do with the actual playing of the songs.
-Speaking of, when I have the top open, it’s kinda cool to actually see the robot arm select the record you’ve chosen, grab it, and place it on the turntable.
+There’s a mini-computer in this one that supposedly keeps track of what songs were played the most, etc. but I could never figure out how it actually works – I need to look into that a little bit more.
+Speaking of, when I have the top open, it’s kind of cool to actually see the robot arm select the record you’ve chosen, grab it, and place it on the turntable.
 Then the needle comes over and places itself on the disc, and the tunes start flowing from the speakers, which are VERY LOUD if turned all the way up.
 It’s currently set to free play but the coin mech is all there and can be set to accept coins for play, it defaults to 25 cents per song.